Richiban/Consolo/README.md

 ### Automatic help

-One of Richiban.CommandLine's best features is its ability to auto generate help for the users of your command line app.
+One of Richiban.Cmdr's best features is its ability to auto generate help for the users of your command line app.

 For example, let's assume we have the following application: